Animal Cells and Systems

 Cell and tissue biotechnology – incorporating tissue engineering, development and application of in vitro models and biomarkers of health and disease

 As a group our fundamental strengths are in basic bioscience and biotechnology using a variety of platform technologies from tissue culture to model organisms.
 We develop and use a range of state-of-the-art technologies including advanced bioimaging, omics-based approaches and computational strategies.
 Through interdisciplinary research we have and encourage strong links with other science and medical disciplines within our faculty and with external national and international organisations.
 These include major corporate industries, HE Institutes and NHS Trusts to develop the medical applications of our research and the fundamental knowledge it delivers.
-This enables us to realise the value and impact of our fundamental research in the health and wellbeing of our society.
+This enables us to realise the value and impact of our fundamental research in underpinning advances for the health and wellbeing of our society.

 Publications by staff in this group